July in

 June through

-August, with an average maximum UV index of 11, are months with the highest UV index.
-A UV Index value of 11, and more, symbolizes an excessive health risk from unsafe exposure to the UV radiation for the average person.
+August, with an average maximum UV index of 11.
+A UV Index reading of 11, and higher, represents an extreme health hazard from unsafe exposure to UV radiation for the ordinary person.

-Note: The average daily UV index of 11 in July transform into the following instructions:
+Note: A typical high UV index of 11 in July suggests the following recommendations: